HorizenOfficial/staketool/README.md

 #### Assigning a Stake Address to a Node
 Once a stake address is verified it can be used to register a new Super Node or to reconfigure an existing Super Node.
 The `"email":`, `"stakeaddr":` and `"category":` fields in the node's `config.json` file have to match the values of the API sub key that was used to submit the verification request.
+For detailed instructions on changing a stake address see https://horizenofficial.atlassian.net/wiki/spaces/ZEN/pages/136872049/Change+Staking+Address.

 #### Changing 'payto' Information of a Verified Address
 Rerun Steps 1-3 with the same stake address but provide different 'payto' addresses or percentages.
 After successful verification the new 'payto' addresses will be used starting from the next payment period.